earthgecko/skyline/docs/installation.rst

       echo ""
     done

--  Seed Redis with some test data
+-  Seed Redis with some test data.

+.. note:: if you are UPGRADING and you are using an already populated Redis store, you can skip seeding data.

 .. code-block:: bash